Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: Introduction

 For the lower bound, we simply replace the drift $f$ by some smaller Lipschitz drift $H\leq f$.
 The comparison principle then gives us a lower bound $V_{H,\epsilon} \leq V_{f,\epsilon}$.
 Of course, by choosing different Lipschitz functions $H$, one can obtain a family of lower bounds.
 To obtain the optimal one, we take $H$ depending on the noise strength $\epsilon$ in a certain way so that $H'(0)$ is comparable to $\epsilon^{-4\frac{1-p}{1+p}}$.
+(Recall that $\sqrt{2H'(0)}$ is the minimal traveling wave velocity for the FKPP equation \eqref{eq:I.04} with drift $f$ being replaced by $H$.)
 We then use a known result on the propagation speed of stochastic FKPP equation \cite{MuellerMytnikQuastel2011Effect} to get the desired lower bound.

 For the upper bound, the strategy of replacing the drift by Lipschitz functions is not fruitful because for any Lipschitz function $H$ greater than a drift function $f$ satisfying \eqref{asp:0}-\eqref{asp:2}, it always holds that $H(0)>0$.
 For a solution $u$ corresponding to such a drift $H$, the state $0$ is not locally stable anymore, and typically, $\sup\{x:u_{t,x}\neq 0\}$ is not even finite.
-Instead, we use a similar strategy as in \cite{MuellerMytnikQuastel2011Effect} to decompose our solution $u$ as $v+w$ where $v$ is a weak solution to the SPDE \eqref{eq:I.1} with a moving Dirichlet boundary condition on the line $\{(t,x): x = \mathrm vt\}$, i.e.
+Instead, we use a similar strategy as in \cite{MuellerMytnikQuastel2011Effect} to decompose our solution $u$ as

+where $v$ is a weak solution to the SPDE \eqref{eq:I.1} with a moving Dirichlet boundary condition on the line $\{(t,x): x = \mathrm vt\}$, i.e.

+For the details on the above decomposition of $u$ see Proposition~\ref{thm:C}.
+Let us just note that since $u,v,w$ are defined on the same probability space, then the white noises $W^v$ and $W$ are also defined on the same probability space.
+Also, note that the velocity of the moving boundary $\mathrm v$ is left to be chosen.